Introduction

 · Size Matters

-• The rule of thumb for selecting the right size is to choose a drill bit that matches the inner diameter of the screw (excluding threads).
-This ensures the screw threads can properly engage with the wood, securing the screw without undue stress on the material.
+- As a general rule, choose a drill bit that matches the inner diameter of the screw (without the threads).
+This helps the screw threads fit properly into the wood, securing it without putting too much stress on the material.

 · Material Specificity